Punch7577/Gatologger/README.md

 ## ⌨ A simple keylogger which logs keys into a text file and then sends it to a Discord server of your liking via its webhook.

 This keylogger is a software which is easy to use, and effective.
 It is supposed to do as intended.
 It sends logged keys to a Discord server.
-You can use the code by itself, or you can use this fork this repo for whatever you would like.
+You can use the code by itself, or you can use this fork this repo for whatever you would like. *You will need requests installed*

 *Disclaimer: This is open source software which is meant for informational purposes only.
 The creator does not condone or encourage any wrongdoings with this code.
 The creator is not responsible for any criminal activity done with this code.*